onlywei/fastify-tanstack-start/examples/basic/README.md

 ### How It Works

-The `fastify-server-dev-and-prod.ts` file checks for the `--dev` flag:
+The `fastify-server--dev-and-prod.ts` file checks for the `--dev` flag:

 ```ts
 if (process.argv.includes('--dev')) {